 Chambers & Partners Guide has described his "in-depth familiarity with … restraint of trade issues” as one of the foundation stones of Craig’s practice.

-inter-dealer brokers, insurance agents, insurance brokers, recruitment companies, financial institutions and companies in the scientific field obtaining injunctions followed by further relief including springboard relief arising from a team move.
+With a strong practice in obtaining injunctive relief, Craig is also frequently instructed in large team move claims involving a speedy trial.
+Craig works closely in partnership with his instructing solicitors and those he is leading.
+He regularly acts for inter-dealer brokers, insurance agents, insurance brokers, recruitment companies, financial institutions and companies in the scientific field obtaining injunctions followed by further relief including springboard relief arising from a team move.
 He is also adept at without notice injunctions, having obtained, by way of example: (i) a without notice garden leave injunction for a leading insurance broker; and (ii) without notice relief requiring preservation of documents, compliance with restrictive covenants and confidentiality clauses in contracts of employment and the provision of information by way of Affidavit for an insurance company.

 Craig is also experienced in litigating employee competition cases through arbitration.
 For example, he recently successfully obtained arbitral injunctive relief enforcing covenants in an LCIA arbitration for a partnership against a departing partner, and then worked with Singaporean lawyers to obtain an Order from the Singaporean court in support of that injunction.